John Masso: Biography

 Fr John had many friends including non-Catholics, for example the Australian Presbyterian moderator, the Reverend Fred McKay.
 Whilst counsellor of Opus Dei, the message, spread from Sydney to Melbourne, Auckland, Hamilton Tasmania with activities in Perth, Brisbane, Canberra, Newcastle, Wollongong and many other places.
 Fr John was Regional Vicar of Opus Dei for Australia and New Zealand at the time of the 1983 Code of Canon Law reforms, that saw the formal commencement of the secular Personal Prelatures, under the governance of the Vatican's Congregation for Bishops.
 Fr John also had local carriage of the 1987 visit of the then Prelate of Opus Dei and the now Blessed Alvaro del Portillo DD, which among other events saw a large gathering of the people of god at the Clancy Auditorium at the University of NSW in January 1987.
 Fr John on 10 July 1991 travelled to wintery Armidale NSW, (via police escort from Tamworth due to bad weather at Armidale airport) to be in attendance for the consecration and installation service, of Kevin Michael Manning as the eighth Bishop of Armidale, preached at a good number of retreats and 26 June memorial services and helped with the inspiration of a good number of pioneering outreach initiatives.
 Fr John was made Monsignor by the Archdiocese of Sydney.

 Fr John died in Pamplona, Spain, closer to his natural Masso family members who were associated with textile manufacturing and his early supernatural family members, many of whom were involved in establishing the University of Navarre; after passing by Argentina where he had a conference with the Prelate of Opus Dei, Bishop Javier Echevarria.
-Upon his death, a requiem Mass was celebrated in St Marys Cathedral by Cardinal George Pell including his predecessor as Archbishop of Sydney, Cardinal Edward Clancy, the Bishop of Lismore, Bishop Geoffrey Jarrett, the Bishop of Broken Bay, Bishop David Walker, Bishop David Cremin and Mons Masso's newly appointed successor, Fr George Rossman.
+Upon his death, a requiem Mass was celebrated in St Mary's Cathedral by Cardinal George Pell including his predecessor as Archbishop of Sydney, Cardinal Edward Clancy, the Bishop of Lismore, Bishop Geoffrey Jarrett, the Bishop of Broken Bay, Bishop David Walker, Bishop David Cremin and Mons Masso's newly appointed successor, Fr George Rossman.
 The preacher at the Mass said that Fr John had no enemies.
 Cardinal Pell remarked, "That's not the Opus Dei I know".
 A twice yearly bulletin of routine news can be subscribed to online.
 (Fr John was mentioned in back issue Number 37).

 In an interview with the Sydney Morning Herald, Fr.
 John was asked why, when such a command was basic to many Christian denominations and groupings, a special organisation was needed to promote the sanctity of everyday work.
 Fr John replied, "Yes, you are right.
 But how many people do it?".